zocia/zomi/docs/WHITEPAPER.md

 ---

 ## 📰 Executive Summary
 The Zomi language, a Tibeto-Burman tongue spoken across Myanmar, India, and Bangladesh, faces existential threats from digital exclusion and cultural erosion.
-The **ZomiLanguage Project** (rebranded as **ZomiLanguage**) is a community-driven, open-source initiative to safeguard this linguistic heritage.
+The **Zomi Language Project** (rebranded as **Zomi Language**) is a community-driven, open-source initiative to safeguard this linguistic heritage.
 With **14,614+ validated words** and partnerships spanning academia, tech giants, and Zomi civil organizations, this whitepaper outlines a roadmap to transform Zomi into a digitally empowered language by 2030.

 ---